ziapeltagames/lavender-hack/RULES.md

 ## Bonuses/Penalties

 There are certain situations where bonuses and penalties are applied to a test roll.
 These are just additional modifiers added to the result.
-The main source of bonuses and penlties are attributes.
+The main source of bonuses and penalties are attributes.

 # Procedures and Moves

-This game uses a variety of procedures, which are sets of steps used to handle situations that occur in the game.
-They tend to be more tactical and turn based in nature, feeling a little more like a boardgame.
-Combat is one example of a procedure, as is overland travel.
+_LHC_ uses a variety of **procedures**, which are sets of steps used to handle situations that occur in the game.
+Procedures tend to be more tactical and turn based in nature.
+Combat is one example of a procedure, as is overland exploration.

-Moves are sets of actions to take in certain narrative situations.
-The name of a move is typically in bold, and there is commonly a test involved, along with five different results depending on the degree of success.
+**Moves** are narrative and mechanical results that occur when triggered by specific fictional situations.
+The name of a move is typically in bold, and there is commonly a test involved, along with different results that reflect the nature of the move.
 Moves might be part of a procedure, or they can stand alone, triggered when the fiction in the game matches the description of the move.

 Essentially, procedures tie together sequences of moves, typically in a turn based format, and make it part of a mini-game.
 Such as using a **melee attack** move in combat.
 However, moves can stand alone, and be referenced when the fiction calls for it, such as **carousing in town** when you spend funds to party it up.
+When moves stand alone, there is more latitude in interpreting the results.
+A 7- isn't so much about failing to do a thing as it is the level of complication and fallout that occurs.

 ### Blather